 All data created as part of a project design should follow standards and guidelines for good practice.
-Data that is being deposited in a digital archive and should be supplied in a form consistent with that archive's deposition guidelines.
+Data that is being deposited in a digital archive should be supplied in a form consistent with that archive's deposition guidelines.

-Further guidance on the management and archiving of digital data can be obtained from the Archaeology Data Service, summarised in part in the Guide to Good Practices series.
-"Digital Archives from Excavation and Fieldwork: Guide to Good Practice" is the most immediately relevant volume for desk-based assessment, though others may be more appropriate to the needs of specific projects.
+Further guidance on the management and archiving of digital data can be obtained from the Archaeology Data Service.
 Contact details for the Archaeology Data Service are included in Appendix 7.